Pressures on the Park

 adenophora, and many other weeds run rampant.
 The limits of each infestation show precisely how far the increased ‘nutrients’ or increased water have reached.

 Weeds and introduced plants are listed in the Appendix entitled ‘Introduced plant species’.
 While not all of these plants are present in the Park, they have been recorded in the broader Berowra Valley.
-This list
+This

-is included in this Guide to encourage people to recognise such plants, to remove weeds from their gardens, and to seek Council advice about eliminating weeds from nearby areas.
+list is included in this Guide to encourage people to recognise such plants, to remove weeds from their gardens, and to seek Council advice about eliminating weeds from nearby areas.
 This will help prevent the spread of weeds into the Park.

 The Berowra Valley Regional Park and adjoining land provide a habitat for a wide range of flora and fauna.
 Carefully planned fire management is essential in protecting the Park and the species found within and around it.

 For this reason a draft fire management plan was developed and exhibited in 1999–2000, and forwarded to the Minister for the Environment for final approval.
-The aim of the plan was ‘to manage the vegetation of the
+The aim of the plan was ‘to manage the vegetation of

-Park so that bushfire hazard levels do not surpass acceptable risks to surrounding areas, while achieving conservation, recreation and aesthetic goals, and thus conserving biodiversity’.
+the Park so that bushfire hazard levels do not surpass acceptable risks to surrounding areas, while achieving conservation, recreation and aesthetic goals, and thus conserving biodiversity’.

 Fire has an important role in bushland communities.
 Many plants in the Park are associated with Hawkesbury sandstone conditions and may require fire and/or drought at some stage in their life

 cycle.
 Current research suggests that the Aboriginal people of Sydney burnt the bush in a complex series of mosaics, and that they may have chosen the windiest months, August and September, for burning.
-On the slopes and some
+On the slopes and

-plateaus the bush appears to have been burnt at intervals of around ten to fifteen years, whereas the more fertile valleys and ridge tops may have been burnt as frequently as every four years.
-As the numbers of Aborigines
+some plateaus the bush appears to have been burnt at intervals of around ten to fifteen years, whereas the more fertile valleys and ridge tops may have been burnt as frequently as every four years.
+As the numbers of

-emulate the Aboriginal use of fire by developing a policy of hazard reduction controlled burning.
+tried to emulate the Aboriginal use of fire by developing a policy of hazard reduction controlled burning.